Dashboard Guide

 • Search - Search by request ID, URL, or error message

-• Filters - Click the Filters button to access filtering options including log type (Scan API, Proxy Request, Webhook Delivery), status (Success, Failure, Error), and date range
+• Filters - Click the Filters button to access filtering options including log type (Scan API, Proxy Request, Webhook Delivery), status (Success, Warn, Blocked, Error), and date range

 • Export - Export your filtered log data for external analysis